How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Results and Discussion

 Unlike FCD, FDD scores held-out actives as more similar to the training set than inactives, across targets and scales \figref{fig:size_trap_similarity}{b}.
 However, FDD also decreases as the library size increases, revealing that it is also sensitive to the number of molecules used to compute the distance.
-This behavior highlights how reporting descriptor similarity in an arbitrary number of molecules can be misleading.
-Our findings underscore the library size, an overlooked parameter of the evaluation stage, as a key confounding factor of measured distributional distance between molecule libraries.
-We define this confounding effect here as the `size trap'.
+The same pattern emerges also for the designs generated by the pretrained models \figref{fig:pt_sim_div}{b}, with FDD values converging similarly (unlike what was previously observed for FCD.
+Together, our findings underscore the library size, an overlooked parameter of the evaluation stage, as a key confounding factor of measured distributional distance between molecule libraries.
+We term this confounding effect `size trap'.

-\underline{Internal Diversity.} Uniqueness -- commonly reported to compare generative approaches -- decreases with increasing number of designs and can lead to ranking models differently depending on the considered number of designs \figref{fig:size_trap_diversity}{a}.
+\underline{Internal Diversity.} Uniqueness -- commonly reported to compare generative approaches -- decreases with increasing number of designs and can lead to ranking models differently depending on the generated library size \figref{fig:size_trap_diversity}{a}.
 The number of clusters also depends on the size of the library, with performance differences becoming progressively more pronounced for larger libraries \figref{fig:size_trap_diversity}{b}.
 Unlike uniqueness, the models' relative performance remains consistent across scales when the number of clusters is considered.
 Thus, we view uniqueness as a `sanity check' for mode collapse, rather than a reliable diversity metric.
-Finally, the number of substructures shows the same trend as the number of clusters (Pearson correlation coefficient larger than 99\% across experiments), even when these scores are divided by the library size \figref{fig:size_trap_div_norm}{\text{}}, and when non-synthesizable designs were filtered out before computation \figref{fig:size_trap_div_sa}{\text{}}.
-Finally, the number of substructures is up to 85 times faster to compute \figref{fig:n_clusters_subs_speed}{\text{}}, making it a recommended alternative to computing the number of clusters.
+Finally, the number of substructures shows the same trend as the number of clusters (Pearson correlation coefficient larger than 99\% across experiments), also when these scores are divided by the library size \figref{fig:size_trap_div_norm}{\text{}}, and when non-synthesizable designs were filtered out before computation \figref{fig:size_trap_div_sa}{\text{}}.
+Finally, all internal diversity metrics display similar trends before and after fine-tuning \figref{fig:pt_sim_div}{c-e}, while the number of substructures is up to 85 times faster to compute \figref{fig:n_clusters_subs_speed}{\text{}} than number of clusters, making it a robust and fast alternative to assess internal diversity at large scale.